Silver Sovereign

 Silver coins

-Unlike silver Sovereigns, genuine Royal Mint silver coins are also attractive to both investors and numismatics.
-The silver Britannia for example is typically the first silver coin of choice for investors.
+The silver Britannia is typically the first silver coin of choice for investors in the UK.
 They offer CGT exemption, and the lowest premiums of all UK silver coins.
-For those who want something with an additional collectable value, the Royal Mint also produces other limited mintage ranges such as the
+For those who want something with an additional collectable value, the Royal Mint also produces other limited mintage ranges such as the Queen’s Beasts, and Myths & Legends series.

 The other alternative to a silver Sovereign would be the Royal Mint’s Valiant coin (shown above).
 These coins, struck in silver, depict an image featuring St. George slaying a dragon.
 This makes them similar to the Sovereign but they remain their own coin, with a different design, name and value.